rxavier/econuy/README.md

 Downloads the basic datasets.
 These are basically as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.

-Available options for the `dataset` argument are "cpi", "fiscal", "nxr", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index", "reserves" and "fx_ops".
+Available options for the `dataset` argument are "cpi", "fiscal", "nxr", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index", "reserves_chg" and "fx_ops".
 Most are self explanatory but all are explained in the documentation.

-`override` allows setting the CSV's filename to a different one than default (each dataset has a default, for example, "cpi.csv").

 If you wanted CPI data:
 ```